 Public health guidance currently recommends that all patients living with HIV be treated with ART to reduce transmission of HIV in a strategy commonly known as “treatment as prevention.”
 This Committee strongly supports the idea of treatment as prevention.

 Antiretroviral therapy (ART) refers to the use of pharmacologic agents that have specific inhibitory effects on HIV replication.
 The use of less than three active agents is not recommended for initiating treatment.
-These agents belong to six distinct classes of drugs: the nucleoside and nucleotide reverse transcriptase inhibitors (NRTIs, NtRTIs), the non-nucleoside reverse transcriptase inhibitors (NNRTIs), the protease inhibitors (PIs), the fusion inhibitors (FIs), the CCR5 co-receptor antagonists, and the integrase inhibitors.
-The commercially available antiretroviral drugs that are approved by the Food and Drug Administration (FDA) for the treatment of HIV/AIDS are listed in Appendix A.
+These agents belong to six distinct classes of drugs: the nucleoside and nucleotide reverse transcriptase inhibitors (NRTIs, NtRTIs), the non-nucleoside reverse transcriptase inhibitors (NNRTIs), the protease inhibitors (PIs), the fusion inhibitors (FIs), the CCR5 co-receptor antagonists, and the integrase strand transfer inhibitors (INSTIs).
+See all commercially available antiretroviral drugs that are FDA-approved for the treatment of HIV/AIDS.

 II.
 GOALS, BENEFITS, AND RISKS OF ART